avlad171/ToyBattlesHQ/README.md

-# Support the project
+# Support the emulator for MicroVolts

-If you like this project, consider sponsoring me to allow further work.
-Your contribution is really appreciated!
+Your support keeps this project going.
+If you'd like to contribute, sponsoring on GitHub is the best way.
+Thanks for being part of it!
 [![Sponsor](https://img.shields.io/badge/Sponsor-GitHub-pink?logo=github)](https://github.com/sponsors/SoWeBegin)

-# Notice
+## Notice
 This documentation is currently behind the latest changes.
 - Documentation explaining the new changes is completely missing.
 - The setup documentation for new features is also missing.